Key takeaways

 Fines for Vaping in Australia

-The acts state that all casinos, clubs, bars, outdoor parks, malls, and others can allocate as much as 25% of their available space for smoking and vaping.
+Casinos, clubs, parks, malls, and more can allocate up to 25% of their space for smoking and vaping.

 Fine for Vaping on a Plane or in an Airport